DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/KEYNOA.md

 ---

 # KEYNOA Setup

-First you start by configurating the device within KEYNOA.
+In this step you will start by configurating the KEYNOA such that your device will be onboarded to your Thingsboard account.

+## Before you start

+Before you start, make sure that you fulfill all [prerequisites](/Eval%20Kit/Prerequsites).

-If you already used the device before make sure to [reset the device](../../Eval%20Kit/Prerequsites%20and%20General%20Information#reset-device).
+If you already used the device before make sure to [reset the device](/Eval%20Kit/Prerequsites#reset-device) and [remove any MQTT templates](/Eval%20Kit/Prerequsites#remove-mqtt-templates) from the list.
-Also power down your device.

-:::info
 In the following steps the device configuration is applied to KEYNOA and not to the device.
-Hence, the device can stay powered off until everything is ready.
+Hence, the **device is powered off** until KEYNOA is ready.
-We will turn the device in the end of this guide.
+The device will be turned on in the end of this guide.

+:::caution
+For a specific application like MQTT only a single template can be applied.
+If multiple MQTT Templates exist the newer template will be ignored.
+Hence your new template referring to a new data hub will not be used because another template is already applied.
 :::

 ## Create Data Hub
 1. In the KEYNOA Cloud create the Data Hub you want your device to connect to.